 Accommodation: Where to Stay in Hay on Wye

-An easy day trip from the Welsh capital of Cardiff (it’s only a 20-minute drive north), the town of Merthyr Tydfil has much to commend it.
+An easy day trip from the Welsh capital of Cardiff, a 20-minute drive to the south, the town of Merthyr Tydfil has much to commend it.
 In addition to its many dining, shopping, and entertainment opportunities, the town boasts a number of attractions that are well worth visiting.

 One of the best is Cyfarthfa Castle (Castell Cyfarthfa).
 Now an art gallery and museum, this formidable looking mansion was built in the 1820s and can be visited as part of an interesting guided tour, or for any number of events and festivals.

 Another must-visit is the Brecon Mountain Railway.
 Located just three miles away from the town center, this narrow-gauge steam railway can in fact be used to ferry you to (and from) nearby Brecon Beacons National Park, making Merthyr Tydfil an excellent base from which to explore the park.

 A drive through Wales also affords the chance to visit the UK's smallest city.
 Located in the beautiful county of Pembrokeshire and within a stone's throw of what's widely regarded as the country's most stunning coastline, this tiny community of just over 1,800 people was granted city status for its cathedral.

 Constructed in the 13th century, St. David's Cathedral (Eglwys Gadeiriol Tyddewi) is notable for having been built on a location that would prevent its spire being seen from any distance away.
 Having survived intact by evading attention from passing Vikings, this magnifcent, well-preserved cathedral is a delight to explore.

 Highlights of note include its nearly 800-year-old tower and its elegant Lady Chapel.
 Guided tours are an option and are highly recommended.